alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap5.md

 5- Tara recently analyzed the results of a vulnerability scan report and found that a vulnerability reported by the scanner did not exist because the system was actually patched as specified.
 What type of error occurred?

+A. False positive

-A. False positiveB.
-False negative
+B. False negative

 C. True positive